Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Decode the YouTube Protobuf Responses

-Here are some decoded Protobuf log files I created then opened in the PyCharm IDE.
+Here are some decoded Protobuf log files I created, then opened in the PyCharm IDE.

 Let's examine some Protobuf logs in the IDE